 There are three suspected causes of the Delta's decline: invasive species, toxics (including pesticides) and the water pumps.
 If CalFed had concentrated on these specific possibilities instead of broader-based studies, perhaps we would have a better idea of what is harming the Delta and what could be done about it.

 There are two leading theories now being studied that are interrelated.
-One theory is that invasive species,
+One theory is that invasive species, particularly the "overbite clam" from Asia is invading much of the Delta and is consuming zooplankton, which is a major food source for young fish.

 The clams prefer brackish water that is saltier than much of the Delta, or at least saltier than the Delta used to be.
 Salinity levels in the Delta have increased during the fall for the past 10 years.
 Saltier water would allow the clams to spread and rob fish of their food.